 December 2022 – Young people from impoverished homes apply to Kingsway hoping to get an education that would be impossible otherwise.
 Because of COVID and the economy, Kingsway has had to turn away many worthy children because funds are not available.

 It takes about $75/month to provide schooling, room and board for one student at Kingsway.
 Last year Kingsway was able to serve less than 20 students because of of lack of funds.
-Before COVID they served 40-50 students.

-They need to raise 20-30 scholarships to do this.
 Would you be willing to fund a life-changing scholarship for $75/month for one needy student next year? (or $900/year)

 Why did this happen?
 Because last year when Kingsway was in crisis after two years of COVID shutdown, inflation and drought, many other schools closed altogether.
 Those that survived hiked up their fees because of the increased cost of food and inflation.
 The few schools that used to admit orphans for free and for students from needy families for half tuition, as Kingsway does, gave up their charitable programs.
 So many more impoverished children in Uganda will never get an education past seventh grade.

 The Girls Dormitory